Witivio/vas-documentation/src/en/articles/build_your_chatbot.md

 Once the chatbot is created, a configuration phase is necessary.
 First, select the main language.

-::: warning 💡️ Good practices
+::: tip 💡️ Good practice
 You can add other languages later in the settings menu once you created and configured the chatbot (Settings > Settings> Languages).
 :::